...

 Our background in cryogenics:

 Michael Crock (co-owner of Jena Technologies LLC) was employed at Watkins and Johnson Co.
 (WJ) in the 1970s, for about ten years.
 Working in a classified environment, Michael was involved with military- and spacecraft-related microwave electronics, antennas, and waveguide devices.
 Using state-of-the-art techniques, technologies, and fabrication, he worked on pioneering efforts in communications and anti-communications (ECM3).
 WJ made deep-space amplifiers, antennas, and other equipment used on many NASA missions.
 They also developed legendary microwave and electron devices for the military, intelligence community, and NASA.
-Michael was in the Special Products and Services division of WJ, and worked hands-on as a primary fabrication expert for hundreds of one-of-a-kind microwave antennas and electron devices that operated in extreme environments.
-Pure liquid nitrogen immersion technologies were used there for special applications, and Michael was a part of that classified work.
+Michael was in the Special Products and Services division of WJ, and worked hands-on as a primary fabrication expert and antenna anechoic range and chamber R&D for hundreds of one-of-a-kind microwave antennas and electron devices that operated in extreme environments.

 Additionally, Michael worked directly with very forward-thinking, extremely gifted, and intelligent scientists and engineers for a company located in New Mexico during the late 1980s, a company that was directly involved with electron implantation into electro-optic ceramics.
 The specifics of this project involved materials whose properties and specifications remain classified.
 This project, involving state-of-the-art physics, optics, and electronics, was ahead of its time then, and still is.